whyframeshot - stock.adobe.com

 Shortchanging writers

-"The rev share goes to the media companies, but those media companies aren't necessarily going to be sharing that revenue with their writers," she said.
-"They have absolutely no reason to because a lot of these writers, a lot of the actual creators of the content, are under contract, but don't even own their own stuff."
+"The rev share goes to the media companies.
+But those media companies aren't necessarily going to be sharing that revenue with their writers," she said.
+"They have absolutely no reason to because a lot of these writers -- a lot of the actual creators of the content -- are under contract but don't even own their own stuff."

-It would be a different matter if Perplexity or the publishers included a clause that the content creators would get a share of the revenue from their work, she added.
+It would be different matter if Perplexity or the publishers included a clause that the content creators would get a share of the revenue from their work, she added.

 However, Perplexity does not have a responsibility to do that because its focus is on getting a bigger market share, Powell said.